 There are hundreds, if not thousands, of apps, software and WEB applications which allow to completely replace paper in the office.
 All I (and everyone else, who is thinking about reducing paper usage in the office) can do is just start using them.
 Only by trial and error, I can eliminate what works for me and what doesn’t.
 Right now, I will try to stick to the following applications.

 This one is obvious but somehow I’ve never utilised it properly.
 I think it is a great tool to take notes while you are in the meeting as it allows to share the document with your team very easily.
 Also, the document can be easily accessed on OneDrive.
 This allows me to see information not only from my work computer but from other devices too.
 So the idea of ‘notes on the go’, without the need to carry piles of paper sounds amazing.

-I like sticky notes as they are colourful, helps me visuals and I can write quick notes or ideas on them.
+I like sticky notes as they are colourful, help me visualise and I can write quick notes or ideas on them.
 However, something needs to change about using too many sticky notes as they are not the most paper-free way to go.
 Since I am using a Mac, I came across a built-in app called ‘Stickies’.
 I am pretty sure Windows system has an alternative too.
 I like the idea of writing quick notes on ‘Stickies’ on my computer.
 It still gives the feel of visualising your ideas but doesn’t require to use more paper.